- Tehran's key ski spots lie in the Alborz mountains.

 2. Darbandsar Ski Resort

 The Darbandsar Ski Resort, established in 1982, is the latest addition to Tehran’s winter sports scene.
-Created through a partnership between retired professional skiers and enthusiasts, this private venture is situated in Darbandsar Village, approximately 60 km northeast of Tehran.
+This private venture, born from a partnership between retired professional skiers and enthusiasts, is located in Darbandsar Village, about 60 km northeast of Tehran.
+Darbandsar ranks among the top ski resorts in Tehran.

-In terms of amenities, the resort is well-equipped with 2 chair lifts and 3 button lifts, catering to skiers of all levels.
-The resort spans elevations from 2,600 meters to 3,050 meters, providing varied terrains for skiers to explore.
-During the ski season, which runs from mid-December to mid-April, the resort draws a significant crowd of winter sports aficionados.
+The resort boasts excellent amenities, including 2 chair lifts and 3 button lifts, accommodating skiers of all skill levels.
+It stretches across elevations from 2,600 meters to 3,050 meters, offering varied terrains for exploration.
+During the ski season, from mid-December to mid-April, the resort attracts numerous winter sports enthusiasts.

 Not just a winter destination, Darbandsar also offers summer skiing opportunities.
 Located in the Roudbar-e Ghasran area, known for its diverse climate and unique landscape, the resort features a valley called ‘Taltangeh’ that allows for summer skiing in July.
 The seasonal ski competitions contribute to the year-round enthusiasm for the sport.